Prior sample size extensions for assessing prior impact and prior--likelihood discordance: Theoretical Underpinning

 \end{assumption}

-Assumption~\ref{a1} is satisfied by many common conjugate prior distributions including the six natural exponential families with quadratic variance functions \citep{morris:1982}; see the Appendix.
-Perhaps the easiest way to gain insight is to consider the normal case in Section~\ref{s:norm}, by which it is particularly easy to understand the $T_{k.m}$ expression in (\ref{e:tkm}).
-This is because the normal case should remind us of expressing the posterior mean as a weighted average of the sample mean and the prior mean, with weights proportional to their respective precisions.
-In particular, by comparing (\ref{e:norm}) to (\ref{e:conj}), we see that $T(x)=x$ and hence $\mu_T=\mu$ and $\sigma^2_T=\sigma^2$; and $u(t)=t, v(t)=\sigma^2$, $m=\sigma^2/\sigma^2_\pi$ , $\mu_m=\mu_\pi, $ and without the high-order error terms in (\ref{e:conj}).
-That is, $m$ here is the total prior precision, $1/\sigma_{\pi}^2, $ where $\sigma^2_{\pi}$ is the prior variance, relative to the data precision \textit{per sample} (in terms of $T_i=X_i$): $1/\sigma^2_T$.
+Assumption~\ref{a1} is satisfied by many common conjugate prior distributions including the six natural exponential families (NEFs) with quadratic variance functions \citep{morris:1982}; see the online Supplement.
+More broadly, under standard regularity conditions, a log-likelihood function resulting from i.i.d. data is known to be asymptotically quadratic, and hence we can expect Assumption~\ref{a1} to hold at least asymptotically.
+Perhaps the easiest way to gain insight is to consider the parallel to the normal case in Section~\ref{sec:norm}, where is particularly easy to understand the $T_{k.m}$ expression in (\ref{e:tkm}), as a weighted average of the sample mean and the prior mean, with weights proportional to their respective precisions.
+As is well known, this weighted average is the backbone of the much celebrated shrinkage estimation from a Bayesian perspective \citep[e.g.,][]{efron1973stein}.
+Hence we view Assumption~\ref{a1} as an assumption of \textit{functional shrinkage} because it requires both the posterior mean and variance as functions of the standard linear shrinkage estimator as in the normal example of Section~\ref{sec:norm}, where $T(x)=x$.

-This comparison gives us the insight that $m$ can be interpreted in general as the \textit{nominal} ``prior data size" measured on the same unit scale as the data for the likelihood, and similarly that $\mu_m$ can be viewed in general as the prior mean for $\mu_T$, the mean of $T$ under $f(x|\theta)$.
-We say $m$ is \textit{nominal} because the real prior data size, as an appropriate indicator (which therefore does not need to be an integer) of the amount of information introduced by the prior, must take into account the potential conflict between $\mu_T$ and $\mu_m$, a key issue as we emphasized previously.
-Furthermore, Assumption 1 does not require the existence of a mean, but only the existence of $m$ and $\mu_m$.
-For example, in the inverse gamma case in Section~\ref{s:expo}, although $\E(\mu)=\beta/(\alpha-1)$ does not exist when $\alpha\le 1$, we can still take $m=\alpha$ and $\mu_m=\beta/\alpha$, which satisfies Assumption 1 because of (\ref{e:expe2}).
-Therefore, in general, it would be more accurate to consider $\mu_m$ a measure of prior centrality then necessarily the prior mean.
+The comparison with the normal example also gives us the insight that $m$ can be interpreted in general as the \textit{nominal} PSS measured on the same unit scale as the likelihood data size.
+We say $m$ is \textit{nominal} because the real PSS must take into account the potential prior-likelihood discordance, as emphasized previously.
+Furthermore, Assumption 1 does not require the existence of the prior mean, but only the existence of $m$ and $\mu_m$ (see the exponential example in Section~\ref{s:expo}).
+Therefore, in general, $\mu_m$ should be regarded as a measure of prior centrality, and is not necessarily the prior mean for $\mu_T$.